ni/nilrt-snac-guide/source/appendix_1.rst

    the ``admin`` account password while in Safemode will not transfer to Runmode.

--  MAX connection with the NILRT system will not function once the system is in SNAC configuration.
+-  HWCU connection with the NILRT system will not function once the system is in SNAC configuration.
 Software installation and LV project deployment should occur prior to entering the SNAC configuration.